PyCQA/redbaron/docs/nodes_reference.rst

 ExceptNode
 ==========

-A node representing a except statement (member of a :ref:`TryNode`).
+A node representing an except statement (member of a :ref:`TryNode`).

 .. ipython:: python